Table of Contents

 If we did everything correctly so far, we should be able to run everything without issues.

-Ensure that your Raspberry Pi Pico W and debug probe setup are both plugged into your computer’s USB port and run the following command.
+Ensure that your Raspberry Pi Pico 2 W and the debug probe setup are both plugged into

 cargo run --release